 Fish oil supplementation appears to be a promising supplement, but future research should focus on the quantity and quality of n-3 LCPUFAs in fish oil supplements, as well as if regular supplementation during pregnancy is truly beneficial and relevant to the health of the mother and child.

-The researchers observed that it took much longer for breast cancer tumor to develop in the mice on the omega-3 diet as compared to mice that were fed omega-6 diet.
-Furthermore, because of slower breast cancer growth in omega-3 fed mice, the size of the tumor was 50% smaller and the spread of cancer cells to both preferential and other organs was much lower as compared to omega-6 fed mice.
+The researchers observed that it took much longer for breast cancer tumours to develop in the mice on the omega-3 diet as compared to mice that were fed the omega-6 diet.
+Furthermore, because of slower breast cancer growth in omega-3-fed mice, the size of the tumour was 50% smaller and the spread of cancer cells to both preferential and other organs was much lower as compared to omega-6-fed mice.